 The roots of the home defense shotgun.

-The Model 1897 Winchester based on Browning’s design saw action in the Philippines in 1898 and again in Mexico during the Pancho Villa Expedition and soon proved its worth as a devastating close in weapon.
+The Model 1897 Winchester based on Browning’s design saw a lot of action in the Philippines in 1898 and again in Mexico during the Pancho Villa Expedition.
+It soon proved its worth as a devastating close in weapon.

-The “M97” was capable of being slam fired, that is with no trigger disconnect, cycling the action with the trigger depressed would fire the weapon allowing an intense rate of fire.
+The “M97” was capable of being slam fired.
+That is with no trigger disconnect, cycling the action with the trigger depressed would fire the weapon allowing an intense rate of fire.
 You won’t be seeing that “feature” on any of our home defense picks.

 The 20”, “Riot Gun” and WWII Trench Gun configurations bear a striking resemblance to the modern Defensive Shotguns featured in this review.
 Featuring an open cylinder bore choke allowing quick spread of its shot and a short 18 ½ to 20” barrel they are optimal for close quarters handling and firepower.